server-os/server-image/README.md

 * `world`: Builds all the components
 * `live`: Assembles the live image from the built components
-* `check`: Runs various style and lint tools on code in smartos-live
+* `check`: Runs various style and lint tools on code in server-image
 * `clean`: Removes built artifacts and intermediate objects
 * `update`: Updates all of the repositories to the latest
 * `iso`: Builds a CD-ROM ISO image, defaulting to the VGA console